adrianmrit/quickie/README.md

     qck --help
     ```

-For global installation, you can install Quickie with the `global` option.
-In addition to
+For global installation, you can install `quickie-runner-global` instead.
+It will add
-adding the `qck` executable to your path, it will also add a `qckg` executable, which will
+`quickie-runner` as a dependency, but also add a `qckg` executable, which will run global
-run global tasks by default.
-This allows us to run our global tasks from any project without
+tasks by default.
+This allows us to run our global tasks from any project without conflicts.
-conflicts.

-For global installation it is recommended to use `pipx`, as it will install Quickie in an isolated
+For global installation it is recommended to use `pipx`, as it will install it in an isolated
 environment:

     ```sh
-    pipx install quickie-runner[global]
+    pipx install quickie-runner-global
-    qck --help
     qckg --help
     ```